 Why You Should Start With The Kitchen Counters

-When you need an answer to “should I remodel the countertops or the backsplash first,” understanding the hows and whys behind the importance of your counter space is crucial.
-Your kitchen remodel requires careful planning and acute attention to detail to help make the process as smooth as possible.
-Your contractors have a general idea of how they want to proceed, and you can help give them a more definitive answer by emphasizing your countertops.
+When you need an answer to “should I remodel the countertops or the backsplash first,” it helps to understand the role your counter space plays in the larger picture.
+Your kitchen remodel requires planning and attention to detail so the process moves smoothly.
+Your contractors may have a process in mind, but they can move with greater clarity when you prioritize countertops.

 It’s a Sensible Place to Start

-The first reason you should start with the kitchen countertops is practicality.
-Your kitchen is one of the primary focal points of your home.
-Having new granite or quartz countertops installed can help ease the transition into your new kitchen and reduce how often you have to order out during the remodeling process.
+The first reason you should begin with the kitchen countertops is practicality.
+Your kitchen is one of the main gathering spaces in your home.
+Installing new quartz or marble countertops early in the remodel can help you move back into your routine more comfortably and limit how often you need to rely on takeout during the transition.

 It’s the Backbone of Your Kitchen